Complaints Policy-Full School

 4.2 Notification: please raise the concern initially as follows:

 4.2.1 education issues - if the matter relates to the classroom, the curriculum or special educational needs, please speak or write to the Form Tutor or Class Teacher.
-If matters are not resolved the matter can be referred to the Head of Year, relevant Deputy Head, Director of Studies or Housemaster/Housemistress as appropriate;
+If matters are not resolved the matter can be referred to the Head of Year, relevant Deputy Head, Head of Teaching and Learning or Housemaster/Housemistress as appropriate;

-4.2.2 pastoral care - for concerns relating to matters outside the classroom, please speak or write to the Form Tutor, Class Teacher, Housemaster or Housemistress or the Complaints Co-ordinator (Deputy Head Pastoral);
+4.2.2 pastoral care - for concerns relating to matters outside the classroom, please speak or write to the Form Tutor, Class Teacher, Housemaster or Housemistress, Head of Year or the Assistant or Deputy Head Pastoral

 4.2.3 disciplinary matters - a problem over any disciplinary action taken or a sanction imposed should be raised first of all with the member of staff who imposed it, and, if not resolved, with the Housemaster/ Housemistress or Deputy Head;